chef/automate/components/docs-chef-io/content/automate/servicenow_event_creation.md

 {{< /note >}}

-! the app is not yet releases and hence we cannot find in the store
+TODO: the app is not yet released and hence we cannot find it in the store.

 ## Setup